In the past, I built several e-Mail processing features using Ruby that predate the official ActionMailbox

 you need to run the postmap

-command to update the hash file:
+command to update the regexp file:

 postmap /etc/postfix/app_postback